deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 ## Angular Components

-We've used the term component a lot recently, but what exactly is a component?
+We've used the term "component" a lot recently, but what exactly is a component?

 Generally speaking, a component is a reusable piece of code that addresses a specific concern.
 When developers separate their concerns successfully, the result is a series of reusable components that can be composed differently to create new applications.